Design process of Simple Project

 In order to get a better picture of the future users of the new project management application, I created two user personas, and to find out what they would like be able to do, I wrote 36 user stories.
 The initial flow of the application was started with the writing of 10 use cases.

 View the user personas

 Read the user stories

 Read the use cases

 Which project managements methods do businesses use?
 What are the similarities between them?
 Which diagrams do people use to visualize their work?
-Which chart layout has the biggest impact?
+Which chart layout has the most impact?

-To answer these and other questions, I researched various project management methods and planning tools.
-I also experimented with different ways of displaying charts.
+To answer these, and other questions, I researched various project management methods and tools.
+I also experimented with different ways to present a chart.

 Click on the following links to find out more:

 Project management methods | Visual planning tools | Chart experiments